sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 $postman&
 ```

-- Tip to replce - ?? somehow the following does not work
+- Tip to replace - ?? somehow the following does not work

   ```
   find ./ -type f -exec sed -i -e 's/\$\{UNIQUE_IDENTIFIER\}\.\$\{DOMAIN\}/sang-shin.apps.evans.pal.pivotal.io/g' {} \;
   ```

 ## Challenge questions of "Distributed Systems" lab

 ```
 (Component-based application architecture)
 - If you are responsible for a greenfield project, would you start with Microservice architecture or monolith architecture?
 Why?
 - In the component architecture, what is the role of component and what is the role of application?
 How would you divide the required logic between the two?
 - Why are we using a single repository for all 4 microservices?
   Isn't it a violation of the first rule of 12 factor app guidelines?

 (Database related)
 - In the "pal-tracker-distributed", we use 4 different databases, one for each application.

   - Is it a recommended practice?
     Should we have a single database instead?
     What factors would you consider?
   - Is it possible to have database inconsistency among the databases if there are multiple databases?
 (For example, a user is deleted in User database, how does other databases reflect that change?)
 What would be the consequence to overall application behavior?
   - Is it OK to have duplication among the multiple databases?
     (In 'pal-tracker-distributed", we don't have any duplicate data.)
   - Is distributed transaction possible in micro-service architecture?

 - Application code should be insulated from data access logic?
   How do we achieve that in the "pal-tracker-distributed"?

 (Monolith to Microservices - Database related)
 - What strategies can we take to break up tangled database schema (maybe with foreign key relationship among themselves) when migrating monolithic application to micro services?

 (Event-driven architecture and/or non-blocking call)
 - What would be the use cases where even-driven architecture is preferred?
 - Would it make sense to use event-driven architecture in the current form of pal-tracker-distributed app?
   (In other words, would it make sense to make the invocation of the registration server from other 3 servers event-driven?)
 - What about non-blocking call?